the air ticket

 Look for the airline - To cancel or change your trip, you must contact the airline.
 The changes will be made according to the availability of flights and may generate additional costs, provided for in the rules of the ticket purchased.

-HEADS UP: After 24 hours of purchasing your ticket, requests for flight rebooking or refund of the amount paid will be subject to the contractual fine and payment of the fare difference, if applicable.
+ATTENTION: After 24 hours of purchasing your ticket, requests for flight rebooking or refund of the amount paid will be subject to the contractual fine and payment of the fare difference, if applicable.

 Up to 7 Days - The refund or chargeback must be made within 7 days from the date of the passenger's request.